dubya62/operating_system/README.md

     - To perform a kernel update, we may have to go through this process again and reencrypt the entire kernel since the key will be thrown away.

+# Some more ideas (once kernel is done)
+-   Add Ransomware protection (detect when file extensions and headers are changing rapidly)
+-   Add email/browser sandboxing
+-   Add automatic snapshots that allow recovery in case of malware

 # TODO
 -   Disk management